 - 1. A full-time ministry in music, speech, cinema and video production, or art. - 2.
 The teaching of music, speech, cinema and video production, or art. - 3.
 A career in communication-in business or in radio television/film. - 4.
-A career in visual communication-in graphic design, advertising, illustration, and commercial art. - 5.
+A career in visual communication-in graphic design, advertising, illustration, and com- - 5.
 The production of Christian motion pictures.
-The Division of Art provides well-rounded studio artist with intensive work in such fields as drawing, painting, ceramics, and graphic design.
+The Division of Art provides well-rounded training for the prospective commercial artist or studio artist with intensive work in such fields as drawing, painting, ceramics, and graphic design.